How to Have a Great Santa Claus Home Visit

 Preparing for the Day of Your Visit from Santa Claus

-There are several things to consider as you get your home ready for Santa on the day of your event.
+Several things to consider as you prepare your home for Santa on the day of your event.

 Reserve a spot for Santa’s sleigh

 Parking is essential, especially if it’s limited (or your house is on a hill).
 Ask your Santa if they need a space reserved for them.
 One excellent method: Have someone park in Santa’s spot, then right before he arrives, pull the car out and leave a sign that says “Reserved for Santa.”

 After Santa enters, he should have a designated place to sit.
 The best kind of chair for Santa is a strong one, preferably with a straight back and without arms.
 When Santa has someone in his lap, he needs his feet flat on the floor.
 A dining room table chair will often work fine, and you can dress it up with a pretty Christmas blanket.
 Forest green or dark blue looks great in photos!

 We recommend putting it near the Christmas tree or someplace well-lit with a festive background.
 Avoid putting Santa near the roaring fireplace; he’s already hot.
 Keeping the house a little cooler is excellent for Ol’ St. Nick.
 Avoid putting him in front of lots of glass because you’ll get flash bounce and glare in your photos.
 Arrange the chair so the kids can sit down in front of him.